And it’s this creamy, rich quality that makes them perfect for sauces.

-Though winter squash can vary greatly on the outside, with different shapes, sizes and colors ranging from orange to yellow to whites to subtle blues and deep greens, interestingly, they are all similar on the inside- with orange yellow flesh and a center full of seeds.
-In these photos, I used pumpkin to make the sauce, but keep in mind, butternut or acorn work just as well.
+Though winter squash can vary greatly on the outside, with different shapes, sizes, and colors ranging from orange to yellow to whites to subtle blues and deep greens, interestingly, they are all similar on the inside- with orange-yellow flesh and a center full of seeds.

-To roast a winter squash, cut it in half, scrape out the seeds, place it on a greased or parchment lined sheet pan and roast in 425F oven for 30 minutes or until tender when pierced with the tip of a fork.
+Step 1: Roast the pumpkin.
+Cut the pumpkin in half, scrape out the seeds, place it on a parchment lined sheet pan and roast in 425F oven for 30-40 minutes or until tender when pierced with the tip of a fork.

 Pour a little sauce on the bottom of a greased baking dish.

 You can use one large baking dish or several small individual baking dishes.

 On the homefront: Like fireworks in the night sky, they exploded over our heads, raining down seeds and guts and orange flesh.
 This is what happens when you play pumpkin baseball.

 I never knew smashing pumpkins could be so much fun!
 Perhaps a bit irreverent, but soon they would become mulch anyhow- so we started the process a few days early.

 A golden light-filled afternoon spent outside with friends – pressing fresh apples into cider, pumpkin picking, and pumpkin carving -turned into an unforgettable evening.
 After dinner, a scavenger hunt entertained the kids, then a jack-o-lantern contest with pumpkin faces all aglow in the dark.